What are TLDs?

-That's one way a domain names type was introduced to the everyday computer users like us.
+That’s one way a domain name type was introduced to everyday computer users like us.

 In the middle of 2012, there were more than 2.5 billion Internet users in the world, along with about 233 million registered domains—websites—of all kinds.
 And even though there’s not one group, country or business running the Internet, there’s a very logical order to website classification.
 The Domain Name System is at the heart of defining the organization, which starts with large, logical groupings, which are called domains.
 (The word “domain” means a specific and well-defined territory or region.)

 It’s odd, but we’re used to refer to a company’s or organization’s website name as its address.
 (The place where you type in “whatismyIPaddress.com” on your browser is called the “address bar” not the “name bar.”)

 The Internet Corporation for Assigned Names and Numbers (ICANN) is a non-profit corporation that handles the assigning of Internet addresses.
 Their domain-labeling strategy will sound pretty familiar to you.

 The last part of an organization’s Internet represents one of several top-level domain names, or TLD.
 When you see amazon.com, for instance, “.com” is a TLD.
 There are two types of TLD: generic and country code.
 The gTLD domains have generic organization descriptors.
 By far the one we’re most familiar with is the dotcom (.com)…still.